Shackelford-Arden/hctx/README.md

 - [mise](https://github.com/jdx/mise)
     - This project is pretty cool, and covers _alot_ of installs.
-Written in Rust, it was a bit outside of my area of expertise and I wanted to (for now!) focus on just a few languages, so figured learn from `mise` and see what I could do on my own in Go.
+Written in Rust, it was a bit outside my area of expertise and I wanted to (for now!) focus on just a few languages, so figured learn from `mise` and see what I could do on my own in Go.
     - I do use `mise` for some things today.